Coffee: Historical transmission

 Within the Ottoman Empire, the first coffeehouse opened in 1555 in Tahtakale, Istanbul.
-Since Tahtakale is to the West of the Bosporus strait, this would likely have been the first coffee house in Europe.
+Since Tahtakale is to the West of the Bosporus, this would likely have been the first coffee house in Europe.
 Thriving trade brought many goods, including coffee, from the Ottoman Empire to Venice.
-Coffee became more widely accepted in Europe after it was deemed a Christian beverage by Pope Clement VIII in 1600, despite appeals to ban the "Muslim drink".
+Coffee became more widely accepted in Europe after Pope Clement VIII declared it a Christian beverage in 1600, despite appeals to ban the "Muslim drink".
 Coffee had spread to Italy by 1600 and then to the rest of Europe, Indonesia, and the Americas.
 The first European coffeehouse outside of the Ottoman Empire opened in Venice in 1647.